nickmvincent/public-talks/2025-10_cbi/main.md

 ## CBI Is Already Emerging

-- Data deals, cultural labor contracts, and guild experiments show early traction
+- Data deals (content platforms like Reddit), labor negotiations that center AI (e.g. SAG-AFTRA)
-- A coordinated coalition can move this from scattered deals to durable infrastructure
+- A coordinated coalition can move beyond scattered deals
 - Not a cure-all, but a practical lever for better near-term and long-term equilibria

 ---

-## Power & Safety Stakes
+## The Stakes

-- Political and moral risks: democratic instability, narrowed creative diversity, entrenched elites
+- Political and moral risk of power concentration: democratic instability, narrowed creative diversity, feedback loops (feedback loops are scary!)
-- Technical and economic risks: fragile data ecosystems, less reliable models, feedback loops favoring incumbents
+- Technical risks: fragile data ecosystems (both volunteer communities like Wikipedia and professional industries like journalism) -> less reliable models
-- CBI distributes control, creates accountable intermediaries, and prioritizes data-centric investment

 ---

 ## Technical Foundations for Bargaining

-- Data value estimation (influence functions, data Shapley, metagradients) prices contributions
+- Data value estimation (influence functions, data Shapley, etc.) can help pricing
 - Scaling and selection studies chart payoff trajectories for new or different data
 - Data poisoning and robustness work clarifies the cost of ignoring negotiated safeguards
 - Algorithmic collective action offers tooling for coordinated data supply